-Starting in Alaska 30 years ago, RDI has grown to over 190 professionals in 6 offices across the country.
+Starting in Alaska over 30 years ago, RDI has grown to over 185 professionals in 5 offices across the country.
 We’re ready and eager to demonstrate high value results to local clients through our commitment to people, technology, and results.

 Keywords: Java, C#, SQL Server, Oracle, MVC, HTML5, JQuery, Bootstrap, Node.js, Dust.js, .Net, J2EE, JSP